bogongroverchalet/knowledge-base/_posts/2017-8-8-visiting-in-summer.md

 [Book now, before it books out!](https://www.trybooking.com/UAND)

-The Bogong Rover Chalet offers a unique opportunity for Venturer's to experience Mountain Bike Riding in the Victorian High Country at a great price.
+The Bogong Rover Chalet offers a unique opportunity for Venturers to experience Mountain Bike Riding in the Victorian High Country at a great price.